Phenobase/phenobase_data/README.md

 ### `traits.csv`

-- This file contains individual records to load into Elasticsearch.
+- This file contains trait mappings from ontology trait terms to a pipe delimited list of parent terms
-- Each row is validated based on the required fields specified for the selected mode.
-- Invalid rows are reported (with reason) but skipped from indexing.

 ### `columns.csv`